 Project TypeCommunity Energy

-- insulation of all attic spaces and pumping of cavity walls,
+- insulation of all attic spaces and cavity walls

-- upgrading of all external windows to triple glazed low energy units,
+- upgrading of all external windows, which were single glazed, to triple glazed low energy units

-- replacement of external doors with an air tight energy efficient specified unit,
+- replacement of external doors with air-tight energy efficient units

-- upgrading of existing lighting to a low energy Smart lighting system incorporating daylight sensing and occupancy detection.
+- upgrading to a low-energy Smart lighting system incorporating daylight sensing and occupancy detection.‘